deepraining/see-fetch/README.md

 ### implement

-custom implement instead of `fetch`.
+Custom request implementing instead of `fetch`.

-sometimes, you have not to use `fetch`, but other ways, for some reasons, this is what you want.
+Sometimes, you have to not use `fetch`, instead using other ways.
+So, this is what you want.

 ```
 implement: [